cmhl93/book-summaries/jump-start-sass/booksummary.md

 ### Warnings

   * It's possible to display messages or the value of any SassScript expression to the standard output stream through the @warn directive.
+  * A warning has no impact on the compilation process; it does not prevent compiling to pursue or change it in any way.
+Its only purpose is to display a message in the console.
+  * There are a lot of reasons to use warnings in Sass, such as:

 ##  Architecture

 ##  The Sass Ecosystem